oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 _This section is normative_

 This section defines the set of ACTIONS, TARGETS, SPECIFIERS, and ARGUMENTS that are meaningful in the context of an SLPF.
-This section also describes the format of the response frame's status and results field.
+This section also describes the format of the Response frame's status and results field.
 This section organized into three major subsections; Command Components, Response Components and Commands.

 ## 2.1 OpenC2 Command Components
 The components of an OpenC2 Command include ACTIONS, TARGETS, ACTUATORS and associated ARGS and SPECIFIERS.
 Appropriate aggregation of the components will define a Command-body that is meaningful in the context of an SLPF.